fabian-hk/nano_siem/README.md

 The software is easy to set up and configure.
 A pre-built, ready-to-use Docker container can be pulled from [Docker Hub](https://hub.docker.com/r/fabianhk/nano-siem).
-If you need to parse a different log file format feel free to write a new plugin and open a pull request.
+If you need to parse a different log file format feel free to write a new module and open a pull request.
+Look at the [development.md](doc/development.md) document to get started.

 **Detailed Map View**
 ![Screenshot Detailed Map](doc/screenshot_detailed_map.png)